jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 * if the none of the other conditions are met :green:`pushed`

-The :ref:`function<what is a function?>` does not look like the :ref:`truth table` but makes every test pass.
+The :ref:`function<what is a function?>` does not look like the :ref:`truth table` and makes every test pass.
 There is a problem with the :ref:`if statement<if statements>` for when the timer is :green:`done` AND the current light is NOT :red:`RED`

 .. code-block:: python